particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 ### Device OS

-The Particle [Device OS](https://docs.particle.io/reference/device-os/firmware/) provides the foundation for your application.
+The Particle [Device OS](/tutorials/device-os/device-os/) provides the foundation for your application.
 It provides many features including:

-- Core networking and communication features
+- Core networking and communication [APIs](/reference/device-os/firmware/)
 - Standard C and C++ libraries
 - Hardware abstraction layer, allowing your code to be run on a variety of devices
 - Real-time operating system (RTOS)